SandyGCabanes/Market-Size-Revenue-and-Share-Estimates-of-Electric-Vehicles-in-WA/README.md

 ---

 ### Strategic Objectives
-This analysis addresses key business questions relevant to OEMs, utilities, and policy stakeholders:
+This analysis addresses key business questions relevant to OEMs (Original Equipment Manufacturers), utilities, and policy stakeholders:

 - What is Tesla’s current market share in Washington’s EV landscape?
 - Which Tesla models drive the most registrations and estimated revenue?